lipengyu/sparsity/README.md

 It was initially designed as a part of solution for Kagle competition http://kaggle.com/c/facebook-recruiting-iii-keyword-extraction/

+This library strives for efficiency, it is not a study platform, hence it is based on off-heap matrix implementation and has multi-threading support.

 This library provides
 ---------------------
 *   Pipe framework for training and validating models with multi-threading and lazy data load support.